-The Department of Social Work offers a 60-credit-hour Master of Social Work (M.S.W.) degree program on a full-time (two academic years) or part-time (three or four academic years) basis.
+The Department of Social Work offers a 60-credit-hour Master of Social Work (M.S.W.) degree program on a full-time (two academic years) or part-time (three years) basis.
 The course requirements for the two-year and three-year programs of study are set forth below.
-These models are subject to revisions.
+These models are subject to revision.